MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 Executes the function for each account that the selector returns.
 After the function is executed for all selected accounts, Bing calls the optional callback function.

 > [!NOTE]
-> To use this method, the selector must return no more than 5 accounts.
-If the selector returns more than 5 accounts, Bing does not execute the function for any of the accounts.
+> To use this method, the selector must return no more than 50 accounts.
+If the selector returns more than 50 accounts, Bing does not execute the function for any of the accounts.
+However, the iterator will continue working; you can get the entire list of accounts.
 You can use the `withLimit` method to limit the number of accounts the selector returns.

 The *functionName* function may return a value as a string.
 To return a complex object, use the JSON.stringify method to convert the object to a string.
 You can then use the JSON.parse method to convert the string back into an object.
 If your function returns a value, you must specify a callback function to capture the return values.
 The following shows the callback function's signature.
 The returns values are passed as an array of [ExecutionResult](./ExecutionResult.md) objects.